What texts does the robot use for image search?

 The title

 attribute gives additional information about the image.
-The text of this attribute appears when you hover your mouse over the image:
+The text included in this attribute appears when hovering your mouse over the image:

 src="risunok.jpg" width="[image width]" height="[image height]">